 How Does Implied Consent Affect Your Ability to Refuse a Breathalyzer?

 When you received or renewed your license, you were asked to review and sign a few documents.
 One of them – which you might have signed without reading it over carefully – was called Form DL-26, also known as the Implied Consent Warning or the “O’Connell Warning” (not to be confused with the Miranda Warning).
 Pennsylvania’s implied consent law requires individuals who are lawfully arrested to take a blood, breath, or urine test if you are found driving under the influence.
 By driving on Pennsylvania roadways, you impliedly agreed to chemical testing for determining your blood alcohol content (BAC).
 BAC is the measurement for the amount of alcohol that is present in a person’s bloodstream.
 If you were arrested for DUI and do not understand what you agreed to when signing for your license, our criminal defense lawyers in Philadelphia can help you through this process.

 When you signed the DL-26, you gave your “implied consent” to submit to chemical testing (urine testing, blood testing, or breathalyzer testing).
 This chemical testing is authorized by 75 Pa.
 Cons.
 Stat. § 1547.
 Therefore, if you refuse to submit to a breathalyzer test, you will be subject to consequences.
-For a first offense, your driver’s license can be suspended for a full year, with a $500 reinstatement fee.
+Penalties for a first-time DUI in Pennsylvania, your driver’s license can be suspended for a full year, with a $500 reinstatement fee.
 For multiple DUI offenses, or if certain other factors are in place, the license can be suspended for as long as 18 months and you can incur thousands in reinstatement fees.
 An aggravated assault with DUI can impose even stiffer penalties, like up to 10 years in prison.
 Even if you are later found not guilty of DUI, your license will remain suspended due to your refusal to consent to chemical testing.